 - Run the “Silent Runners.vbs” script.
 (Other excellent

-Do not rely on appearances in “HijackThis” listings,
+- Do not rely solely on appearances in “HijackThis” listings,

 since that program, like Silent Runners, does not discriminate between legitimate programs and malware.

-If you're still not sure about a certain program, plan to disable it in step 6.
+If you’re not sure about a certain program, plan to disable it in the next step.
 You can always re-enable it later.

-- Launch REGEDIT.EXE and delete the registry lines responsible for launching the adware programs.
+- Launch Regedit.exe and delete the registry lines responsible for launching the malware programs.
 To disable